samikhenissi/pl_neumf/Readme.md

 ## Requirements and installation
+Clone this repo to your local machine using https://github.com/samikhenissi/pl_neumf.git

 We used pytorch 1.5.1 and pytorch-lightning==0.8.5

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install requirements or refer to official website for [pytorch](https://pytorch.org/) and [pytorch-lightning](https://github.com/PytorchLightning/pytorch-lightning).